cosmos/ibc/spec/ics-007-tendermint-client/README.md

 This specification must satisfy the client interface defined in ICS 2.

+#### Note on "would-have-been-fooled logic

+The basic idea of "would-have-been-fooled" detection is that it allows us to be a bit more conservative, and freeze our light client when we know that another light client somewhere else on the network with a slightly different update pattern could have been fooled, even though we weren't.

+Consider a topology of three chains - `A`, `B`, and `C`, and two clients for chain `A`, `A_1` and `A_2`, running on chains `B` and `C` respectively.
+The following sequence of events occurs:

+- Chain `A` produces a block at height `h_0` (correctly).
+- Clients `A_1` and `A_2` are updated to the block at height `h_0`.
+- Chain `A` produces a block at height `h_0 + n` (correctly).
+- Client `A_1` is updated to the block at height `h_0 + n` (client `A_2` is not yet updated).
+- Chain `A` produces a second (equivocating) block at height `h_0 + k`, where `k <= n`.

+*Without* "would-have-been-fooled", it will be possible to freeze client `A_2` (since there are two valid blocks at height `h_0 + k` which are newer than the latest header `A_2` knows), but it will *not*  be possible to freeze `A_1`, since `A_1` has already progressed beyond `h_0 + k`.

+Arguably, this is disadvantageous, since `A_1` was just "lucky" in having been updated when `A_2` was not, and clearly some Byzantine fault has happened that should probably be deal with by human or governance system intervention.
+The idea of "would-have-been-fooled" is to allow this to be detected by having `A_1` start from a configurable past header to detect misbehaviour (so in this case, `A_1` would be able to start from `h_0` and would also be frozen).

+There is a free parameter here - namely, how far back is `A_1` willing to go (how big can `n` be where `A_1` will still be willing to look up `h_0`, having been updated to `h_0 + n`)?
+There is also a countervailing concern, in and of that double-signing is presumed to be costless after the unbonding period has passed, and we don't want to open up a denial-of-service vector for IBC clients.

+The necessary condition is thus that `A_1` should be willing to look up headers as old as it has stored, but should also enforce the "unbonding period" check on the evidence, and avoid freezing the client if the evidence is older than the unbonding period (relative to the client's local timestamp).
+If there are concerns about clock skew a slight delta could be added.

 ## Technical Specification

 This specification depends on correct instantiation of the [Tendermint consensus algorithm](https://github.com/tendermint/spec/blob/master/spec/consensus/consensus.md) and [light client algorithm](https://github.com/tendermint/spec/blob/master/spec/consensus/light-client.md).